xmidt-org/talaria/README.md

 Send a WRP message to the device.

 ### Control Devices
-A secondary function of talaria is too control the connected devices.
+A secondary function of talaria is to control the connected devices.
 For more information refer to [Control Server Docs](docs/control_server.md).

 #### Gate Devices - `/device/gate` endpoint